subtledoctor/SubtleD_hotfixes/README.md

 This fixes a bug that crashes the game when you shapeshift into a Rhino Beetle

 This is irrelevant as of v0.79.30 of Faiths & Powers.

+v8.
+SoB Robes Spellcasting Hotfix

+This fixes items of type=2 ("armor") such as mage robes that had an errant opcode 145 effect applied by the YARAS component of Scales of Blance v5.33.

+This is irrelevant as of v5.33.2 of Scales of Balance.